Visa Application [fr]

 It is mandatory to obtain an appointment online to apply for a visa.

 The personal appearance of every applicant is required.
 They must come in person at the visa section at the time of the scheduled appointment made online only and present their passport and all original documents with a complete set of photocopies.
 The Consulate won’t do any photocopies and it won’t be possible to complete your application later.
 Only visa applicants are allowed to enter the visa section.
-Third parties are not allowed to accompany visa applicants and will therefore remain outside unless it is a minor (under 18 years), who must be accompanied by a parent or legal guardian with a proof of identity.
+Third parties are not allowed to accompany visa applicants and will therefore remain outside unless the applicant is a minor (under 18 years), who must be accompanied by a parent or legal guardian with a proof of identity.
 French citizens are not allowed to accompany visa applicants (unless it is their minor child).

 All documents submitted to the visa department have to be written in French or English.
 If not, they have to be accompanied by a certified translation.